Ch 4,5, and 6

 a year.

-Temperate grasslands get too little rainfall to
+grasslands get too little rainfall to

 support trees.
 Grasslands are dominated mostly